qorix-group/process_description/process/process_areas/implementation/implementation_concept.rst

          This implements the ....

-   In your source file, any porgramming language, here with C++:
+   In your source file, any programming language, here with C++:

    .. code-block:: cpp